mauroservienti/milestone.github.io/_posts/you-wanna-test-http.md

 }
 ```

-If we wanted to test the middleware, we could use the `WebApplicationFactory<TEntryPoint>` mentioned above.
-Still, we should include a dummy web application project in the solution just to referencing the `Startup` class.
-That sounds overkill.
+If we wanted to test the middleware, we could use the `WebApplicationFactory<TEntryPoint>` class mentioned above.
+Still, we should include a dummy web application project in the solution just to reference the `Startup` class.
+That sounds like overkill.

-Carefully looking at the [official documentation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1?view=aspnetcore-5.0), it sounds that's not needed at all:
+Carefully looking at the [official documentation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1?view=aspnetcore-5.0), it sounds like that's not needed at all:

 > Creates an instance of WebApplicationFactory<TEntryPoint>.
 This factory can be used to create a TestServer instance using the MVC application defined by TEntryPoint and one or more HttpClient instances used to send HttpRequestMessage to the TestServer.
 The WebApplicationFactory<TEntryPoint> will find the entry point class of TEntryPoint assembly and initialize the application by calling IWebHostBuilder CreateWebHostBuilder(string [] args) on TEntryPoint.
 >